Finding the best penetration testing firm for your project

 - Don’t expect to find the best Penetration Testing company for your project via email only.
 You will need to schedule an introductory call.
 During the intro call you should discuss initial project scoping, find out if the pen-testing engineers are senior or junior level and also discuss pen-testing strategies and procedures.
 Typical discovery calls are about 30 mins.

-- Don’t expect a quality penetration testing company to turn around a pricing quote immediately just because you sent a brief summary and asked for a quote.
+- Be specific and know your project scope.
 An expert penetration testing company will want to know specific scoping details so that the pen-test will be aligned with your project goals, and until they know those details, its doubtful you will receive an accurate, competitive pricing quotation.

 - Ask for certifications of lead engineer.